Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 She pulled a USB stick from her bag.
 "Nope.
 It's just a best guess, the end result of thirty months of globetrotting, research and questioning people who most of the time didn't even speak English, but I'm pretty sure it's mostly right."

 Jenkins picked up the device and pocket it.
-"I'll...make sure the ambassador finds out about this."
+"I'll... make sure the ambassador finds out about this."

 "You've got a line to him?"